-The State also provides California Tourist Information Centers at various locations – click here for the list complete with addresses and phone numbers — where you can obtain free brochures, maps, attraction offers and lodging information once you arrive if you plan to be in those areas.
-All of the California national parks also have facilities to help travelers make the most of their visits, the details for which are set out on the National Park Services’ website (nps.gov).
+There are California Tourist Information Centers at various locations throughout the state — click here for the list complete with physical location, email addresses and phone numbers — where you can obtain free brochures, maps, attraction offers and lodging information once you arrive in the area.

 California Tourism Maps

-Each of the areas in the California Tourist Guide includes a map that provides a general overview of the area, and you’ll also find links to maps that have been created by other websites in many of our articles.
-Most of those maps (some are for self-guided walking tours) are downloadable and printable pdf files.
+For each of the California Tourist Guide’s areas (see the navigation buttons at the top of the page) you’ll find a map within an article that provides a general overview of what there is to see and do there, and you’ll also find links to maps that have been created by other websites in many of our articles.
+Most of those maps — some are for self-guided walking tours, others are for wine appellations, etc. — are made available as downloadable and printable pdf files.

-When it comes to mapping out a specific route to any of the many fun places to visit in California, we always use Google Maps and the associated free smartphone app.
-One thing worth noting here is that there are areas where you may lose cell phone reception, so it’s a good idea to search for the maps you may need before your trip and either take a screenshot or otherwise save them for offline use.
+When it comes to mapping out a specific route to locations that you plan to visit in California, we always use Google Maps and the associated free smartphone app.
+One thing worth noting here is that there are areas where you may lose cell phone reception, so if you’re traveling to an off-the-beaten path location it’s a good idea to search for the map(s) you may need before your trip and either take a screenshot or otherwise save them for offline use.

 Tourism Resources in California Cities

 All the major California vacation destination cities – and even many of our smaller cities – have visitor information centers that are funded and staffed by the local tourism authority.
 These local convention and visitors bureaus (CVBs) also provide travel information (brochures, maps and sometimes even discount coupons), and they are typically staffed with knowledgeable local residents that are happy to help you.
 You can check out our CVB list here, and if you don’t see your destination listed there you can try an online search for the name of the city + CVB to see what may be available.